Sequential Non-Bayesian Persuasion: The model

-If instead $x_0$ is observed in the second period then the Bayesian posterior is $\mu=\frac{(0.25+0.5\beta)*(1-\beta)}{(0.25+0.5\beta)*(1-\beta)+(0.75-0.5\beta)*\beta}$, and the final biased posterior is given by
+If instead $x^0$ is observed in the second period then the Bayesian posterior is $\mu=\frac{(0.25+0.5\beta)*(1-\beta)}{(0.25+0.5\beta)*(1-\beta)+(0.75-0.5\beta)*\beta}$, and the final biased posterior is given by

-Similar calculations yield the posteriors $\mu_2(x^0,x^0)$ and $\mu_2(x^0,x^1)$.
+Similar calculations yield the posteriors $\mu^\sigma(x^0,x^0)$ and $\mu^\sigma(x^0,x^1)$.

-To complete the description of the posterior distribution $\tau$ induced by this sequential persuasion strategy, we also need to calculate the likelihood of each of these four possible posteriors.
-Of course, the calculation should be made from the point of view of S, who (for now) we assume is unbiased Bayesian.
-Thus, the probability that $(x^1,x^1)$ is realized is $0.5*\beta^2+0.5*(1-\beta)^2$, the probability that $(x^1,x^0)$ is realized is $\beta(1-\beta)$, etc. Refer to Figure \ref{fig-biased-unbiased-posterior} for an illustration of the induced posterior distributions for S and R when $\beta = 0.75$.
+To complete the description of the biased posterior distribution $\tau_\sigma^D$, we also need to calculate the likelihood of each of these four possible posteriors.
+Note that this calculation is made from the point of view of S and is not affected by the bias.
+Thus, the probability that $(x^1,x^1)$ is realized is $0.5*\beta^2+0.5*(1-\beta)^2$, the probability that $(x^1,x^0)$ is realized is $\beta(1-\beta)$, etc. See Figure \ref{fig-biased-unbiased-posterior} for the induced posterior distributions $\tau_\sigma$ and $\tau_\sigma^D$ when $\beta = 0.75$.

 \end{example}